Raid on La Goulette (1615): Battle

-Ribera found a suspicious African vessel and, after stopping it, had 60 soldiers in the tartane to search it.
+Ribera found a suspicious African vessel and, after stopping it, had 60 soldiers to board it with the tartane and search it.
 Meanwhile, two other Tunisian roundships joined the scene, each carrying 300 men and 36-40 guns, and attacked the San Juan.
-Ribera fought for five hours, as the Tunisians refused to engage in boarding despite their advantage in numbers until eventually retreating in nightfall.
+Ribera fought for five hours inconclusively, as the Tunisians refused to engage in boarding themselves despite their advantage in numbers, until eventually retreating in nightfall.
 Ribera returned briefly to repair his ships from battle damage in Trapani, after which he sailed off again with two other galleons in order to capture the privateers.

-Ribera captured two unrelated pirates on the way and headed for La Goulette, after learning the wanted corsairs would have taken refuge in it.
-He attacked with only the San Juan and other galleon, leaving outside the other two ships for better maneuvering.
-Not less than 19 Barbary ships were in the port of La Goulette, but the attack's surprise prevented them from reacting in time.
+Captured two unrelated pirates on the way, he headed for La Goulette after learning the wanted corsairs would have taken refuge in it.
+He attacked the port with only the San Juan and other galleon, leaving outside the other two ships for better maneuvering.
+Not less than 19 Barbary ships were in La Goulette, but the attack's surprise prevented them from reacting in time.
 Ribera captured two ships of 18-20 guns, among them the flagship of the Regency of Algiers, which was in La Goulette at the time.
 37 enemies were killed on the deck, and the rest of the local crews jumped on the sea, where many of them drowned or were shot, except by three who were captured.
-Helped by favorable wind, Ribera finally left with the taken ships in two while the artillery of La Goulette fell on them.
+Helped by favorable wind, Ribera left with the taken ships in two as theartillery of La Goulette rained on them.

-The San Juan had received multiple hits, and one of the captured ships, more exposed to the enemy fire, sank, but Ribera returned with all the rest to Trapani, with only 3 dead and 30 wounded men.
+The San Juan had received multiple hits, while one of the captured ships sank, having been more exposed to the enemy fire, but Ribera returned with all the rest to Trapani, with only 3 dead and 30 wounded men.
 19 Flemish prisoners whom the pirates kept in the ships were freed.
 The ships in the harbor of La Goulette had been damaged enough the attack that no further action happened in a time.

 Aftermath

 The action was celebrated in Sicily, with the Duke of Osuna immediately commending Ribera to be promoted to captain, which was granted, although the court refused to give him any further reward.
-The court was displeased, considering the operation an act of privateering, which had been explicitly forbidden in 1615 on moral principles despite Osuna's notorious success at it.
+The court's displeasure came from considering the operation an act of privateering, which had been explicitly forbidden in 1615 on moral principles despite Osuna's notorious success at it.
 Spanish poet Luis Vélez de Guevara recorded the battle celebratorily in his theater play about Ribera and Osuna, El asombro de Turquía y valiente toledano.